Skip to main content

 • “The graphics are crafted with meticulous care and recall the classic illustrations of Frazetta.”

-• “Understandably it's not listed as deck verified or even playable but for a fairly graphically simple game like this I'd expect it to perform a bit better.”
+• “Understandably it's not listed as Deck Verified or even playable, but for a fairly graphically simple game like this, I would expect it to perform a bit better.”

-• “There are some bugged visuals, blinking shadows on some objects in-game; not sure if this is intended for immersion or a bug.”
+• “There are some bugged visuals, blinking shadows on some objects where you can see in-game; not sure if this is intended for immersion or a bug.”

 • gameplay